Going Abroad This Summer? Here Are The Basic Items & Apps You’ll Want In Your Travel Kit

 Check with your carrier to see how much a data plan abroad costs.
 AT&T has passport options where for a one-time fee you can pay $30 (cheapest option) and get a decent amount of data along with unlimited texts which isn’t too shabby if managed appropriately.
 You can simply add this to your existing plan on your own too, no need to hop on the phone with anyone.

 I ran into an issue in Hong Kong because they only had UK plugs in my room and I did not have a UK converter (forgot they used to be under UK rule).
 One trick is to look for a USB cable outlet on the back of the TV in your room.
 I found this in Hong Kong and it saved my phone’s life.
 The only issue was that I had to keep the TV on a lot and the charge was quite a bit slower than a real plug.
-But hey, you work with what you’re given and it sure beats buying another converter.
+But hey, you work with what you’re given, right?

 This should be traveling 101 so I will keep this brief but I know I have some friends who do not have a passport to this day.
 You may also have to renew if you do not have at least 6 months of validity on your passport at the time of your trip, which I had to do recently.
 Renewing or getting a passport is relatively painless through the State Department but if you are really in a time crunch, you may want to resort to either the expedited service through the State Department or through a third party service.
 Passports usually run you about $110 to renew and $135 for a new one.
 The easiest place to apply to get them in my opinion is just at the post office as they will take your picture there too.